nesi/hpc-intro-dl/docs/submit.md

 TODO query gpu with sbatch

+TODO do not specify CUDA_VISIBLE_DEVICES

 TODO nvidia smi check as dummy job

-TODO load CUDA/cuDNN (pytorch install all?)
+TODO when to load CUDA/cuDNN, which versions?

-TODO do not specify CUDA_VISIBLE_DEVICES
+- env module vs. conda vs. container
+- PyTorch: no cudnn? no cuda?

 TODO TF: XLA compiler

-TODO PyTorch: no cudnn? no cuda?

 TODO check the logs about GPU usage